Sant Joan in Barcelona: What's Celebrated and the Best Plans for night

 Sant Joan (Saint John the Baptist) is celebrated on 24 June, but it's the night before — the revetlla, the eve — that matters.
 The tradition is much older than the Christian saint's feast: it goes back to ancient pagan celebrations of the summer solstice, the shortest night of the year.
 Fire purifies.
 Water collected on this night is considered blessed.
 Herbs picked on Sant Joan are said to take on special properties.
 Catalans have done this for over a thousand years.

-Then everything starts: around 60 neighbourhood verbenas, around 20 authorised bonfires, fireworks at midnight, and a city-wide street party that lasts until sunrise.
+Then everything starts: around 60 neighborhood verbenas, around 20 authorized bonfires, fireworks at midnight, and a city-wide street party that doesn't stop until the sun comes back up over the sea.

 · · ·